 Workers’ Compensation Death Claim

 It is an unfortunate truth that an insurance company almost never pays a death claim absent the filing of a survivor petition by an attorney.
 This is why it is important for you to contact us as soon as possible.
 Mr. Santasiero is skilled in prosecuting dependency cases and making full recovery for his clients.
-He will make certain that the worker’s compensation insurer pays you and your family the full benefits you are eligible for by law.
-These efforts are provided on a contingent fee basis with no obligation to pay a legal fee unless a recovery is made on your behalf.
-Call us at (800) 999-0897 for an immediate free consultation.
+He will make certain that the workers’ compensation insurer pays you and your family the full benefits you are eligible for by law.
+These efforts are provided on a contingent-fee basis, which means that we will not charge any legal fees unless we make a recovery on your behalf.
+Call us at 800-999-0897 for an immediate free consultation.